sahilmalhotra0510/io/template/product/README.md

  - Compliments use of PDF files for product profiles
 ---

 The [Central Concrete EPD data](https://github.com/modelearth/io/blob/master/template/product/product-concrete.yaml) was pulled from the BuildingTransparency.org API using:

+STEP 1: Get your password at [buildingtransparency.org/](https://www.buildingtransparency.org/)

-Get your bearer key here: [https://openepd.buildingtransparency.org](https://openepd.buildingtransparency.org)
+STEP 2: Get your bearer key here: [https://openepd.buildingtransparency.org](https://openepd.buildingtransparency.org)

 ### In your command terminal, get the "Bearer" secret key for your username